seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **HELENA**
 Ay, my good lord.
 Gerard de Narbon was my father;
-In what he did profess, well found.
+In what he did profess, well found. ...

 **KING**
+...
 I knew him.

 **HELENA**
 The rather will I spare my praises towards him:
 Knowing him is enough.
 On's bed of death
 Many receipts he gave me: chiefly one.
 Which, as the dearest issue of his practice,
+And of his old experience the oily darling,
 He bade me store up, as a triple eye,
 Safer than mine own two, more dear; I have so;
 And hearing your high majesty is touch'd
 With that malignant cause wherein the honor
 Of my dear father's gift stands chief in power,
 I come to tender it and my appliance
-With all bound humbleness.
+With all bound humbleness. ...

 **KING**
+...
 We thank you, maiden;
 But may not be so credulous of cure,
 When our most learned doctors leave us and
 The congregated college have concluded
 That laboring art can never ransom nature
 From her inaidible estate; I say we must not
-So stain our judgment, or corrupt our hope.
+So stain our judgment, or corrupt our hope,
+To prostitute our past-cure malady
+To empirics, or to dissever so
+Our great self and our credit, to esteem
+A senseless help when help past sense we deem.

 **HELENA**
 My duty then shall pay me for my pains: